2020 Six Nations Championship squads: France

 On 13 January, Peato Mauvaka was called up to replace the injured Anthony Étrillard.

 On 19 January, Wilfrid Hounkpatin was called up to replace the injured Dorian Aldegheri.

 On 26 January, Alexandre Roumat and Yvan Reilhac were called up to replace the injured Dylan Cretin and Kylan Hamdaoui.

 On 27 January, Teddy Baubigny was called up to replace the injured Camille Chat.

+On 30 January, Uini Atonio was called up to replace the injured Wilfrid Hounkpatin.

+On 3 February, Baptiste Couilloud was called up to replace Maxime Lucu.

+On 4 February, Arthur Retiere and Baptiste Delaporte were called up to replace the injured Alexandre Fischer and Lester Etien.

 On 17 February: Guillaume Ducat, Maxime Lucu, Baptiste Delaporte, Alivereti Raka & Lucas Tauzin were called up to replace the injured Cyril Cazeaux, Baptiste Couilloud, Sekou Makalou, Julien Hériteau & Lester Etien.

 Ireland

 On 15 January 2020, Andy Farrell named his 35-man Ireland squad for the 2020 Six Nations Championship.